 - b.
 For the first five (5) years from date of registration, the registrant shall be allowed an additional deduction from taxable income of fifty percent (50) of the wages corresponding to the increment in the number of direct labor for skilled and unskilled workers in the year of availment as against the previous year if the project meets the prescribed ratio of capital equipment to the number of workers set by BOI of US\$10,000 to one worker and provided that this incentive shall not be availed of simultaneously with the ITH. - c.
 Employment of foreign nationals may be allowed in supervisory, technical or advisory positions for five (5) years from date of registration. - d.
 Importation of consigned equipment for a period of ten (10) years from the date of registration, subject to the posting of re-export bond. - e.
-Special realty tax rates on equipment and machinery and tax credit on domestic capital equipment and services - f.
-For APRI, it may qualify to import capital requirement, spare parts and accessories at zero (0%) duty rate from the date of registration to June 16, 2011 pursuant to Executive Order No. 528 and its Implementing Rules and Regulations.
+Special realty tax rates on equipment and machinery and tax credit on domestic capital equipment and services

-2 Expired ITH: TLI - December 2013; Therma Marine - May 2014; APRI - June 2016
+Expired ITH: APRI - June 2016

-3 For Sibulan hydroelectric plants with 1 year extension.
+&lt;sup>3 For Sibulan hydroelectric plants with 1 year extension.

-4 For Tudaya-1 hydroelectric plant.
+&lt;sup>4 For Tudaya-1 hydroelectric plant.

-5 For Irisan-1 hydroelectric plant.
+For Irisan-1 hydroelectric plant.